bhaveshsinghal95182/auth-component/README.md

 3. Open http://localhost:3000 and use the sign-in / sign-up pages.

-Note: This repo is a UI wrapper around Clerk flows — you must configure Clerk environment variables as you would in any Next.js app (see your Clerk dashboard).
+Note: This repo is a UI wrapper around Clerk flows - you must configure Clerk environment variables as you would in any Next.js app (see your Clerk dashboard).
 If you don't have keys set, the UI will still compile but authentication calls will fail.

-## Checklist (requirements extracted)
-- Provide a detailed README explaining how to modify / create hooks and components for sign-in / sign-up. — Done
-- Describe hook and component contracts (inputs/outputs). — Done
-- Provide examples, edge cases, tests and run instructions. — Done

-If any of the above items need more detail, tell me which part you'd like expanded and I'll update this file.

 ## Project structure (where to look)

-- `src/components/` — UI and composite components.
+- `src/components/` - UI and composite components.
-  - `sign-in/` — `signin-form.tsx`, `reset-password-form.tsx`
+  - `sign-in/` - `signin-form.tsx`, `reset-password-form.tsx`
-  - `sign-up/` — `signup-form.tsx`
+  - `sign-up/` - `signup-form.tsx`
-  - `ui/` — small primitive components: `button.tsx`, `input.tsx`, `label.tsx`, `card.tsx`, `password-input.tsx`, `dropdown-menu.tsx`
+  - `ui/` - small primitive components: `button.tsx`, `input.tsx`, `label.tsx`, `card.tsx`, `password-input.tsx`, `dropdown-menu.tsx`
   - `oauth-button.tsx`, `navbar.tsx`, `theme-*` and helpers
-- `src/hooks/` — logic hooks you should extend or replace.
+- `src/hooks/` - logic hooks you should extend or replace.
-  - `sign-in/` — `use-sign-in.ts`, `use-reset-password.ts`
+  - `sign-in/` - `use-sign-in.ts`, `use-reset-password.ts`
-  - `sign-up/` — `use-signup-flow.ts`
+  - `sign-up/` - `use-signup-flow.ts`
-  - `use-error-message.ts` — shared error parsing and messaging
+  - `use-error-message.ts` - shared error parsing and messaging

 Treat `components` as presentation and `hooks` as behavior/state.
 You can safely replace any file with your own implementation as long as you keep its public contract.